QuerYo-o/Academic-writing-program/README.md

 # Academic-writing-program
-This is a project that will be used as part of the academic writing program for the 2023-2024 academic year. edit in 2023/12/7: This sentence was written down to test the actual requirements of the third assignment.
+This is a project that will be used as part of the academic writing program for the 2023-2024 academic year.

+Edit in 2023/12/7: This sentence was written down to test the actual requirements of the third assignment.